Avocado oil vs Canola oil: Health & nutrition comparison

 Vegan diet

-Vegans can consume both these oils since they are plant-based oils.
+Vegans can consume both of these oils since they are plant-based oils.
 Avocado oil can also be used instead of butter in several situations since it has a stronger flavor than canola oil.

 Keto